 Unfortunately, we could not really see much of Hector Lake from the distance but the view of the glaciers was pretty good.
 These last two spots concluded our driving tour of the Icefield Parkway.
 I checked the Banff website to see if Morraine Lake’s parking lot was open but it still was not.
 Instead, since the weather was pleasant, we decided to try driving to Takakkaw Falls in Yoho National Park.

 Most of the drive up to the parking lot was not too bad but there are two very tight switchbacks (turns).
 If you are in a large car, you probably will not be able to make the turns in one shot.
-The GMC Yukon in front of use was not able to at once though our Nissan Rouge just barely made it in one go.
+The GMC Yukon in front of us was not able to at once though our Nissan Rouge just barely made it in one go.

 After we parked, it was a short, flat and easy paved trail to the falls.
 I even saw a mother with a child in a stroller.
 You can actually see the falls from a distance standing in the parking lot but the trail brings you much closer.

-It was a very grandiose falls and since the trail is so easy, I highly recommend this stop for all visitors.
+It was a very grandiose waterfall and since the trail is so easy, I highly recommend this stop for all visitors.
 While walking back from the base of the falls to the parking lot we also saw a determined duck family (a mother and her babies) cross the stream.
 The water current was really strong so it was a scary process to watch but they made it!

 After Takakkaw Falls, we headed back to the town of Banff to get some food.
 We figured we had seen a lot of beautiful lakes so it would not be a huge loss if we did not see Morraine Lake on this trip.
-Plus, it leaves something to look forward to if I go back in the future which I would really like to.
+Plus, it leaves something to look forward to if I go back in the future which I would really like to do.

 I think we arrived a little before or after 4 pm, I cannot quite remember but their lunch service lasts until 5 pm so we got to eat at lunch prices.
 We started with the hushpuppies and cornbread and also an order of deep fried oysters.
 The oysters were crispy on the outside but not dried out on the inside which is perfect and the hushpuppies and cornbread were huge and almost too filling.